hmrc/common-transit-convention-traders-test-support/resources/public/api/conf/1.0/docs/overview.md

 ### [NCTS API channel specifications](https://www.gov.uk/government/publications/new-computerised-transit-system-technical-specifications)

 See a list of messages, message content and sequence diagrams.
 > Note, this is NOT the specifications document for the new CTC Traders API.
 For example, the CTC Traders API will not use an EDIFACT wrapper or SOAP.
-An new version will be issued early in 2021.
+A new version will be issued early in 2021.